Tomislav-Mi/expenses/README.md

         );
      }
     ```
     BUT THAT WON'T WORK!
 Don't get me wrong, the variable will receive a new value but React won't render it onto the screen.
 To show the new value, we need to declare a state variable by calling `useState()`, a special React function.
-As a last step, we need to call `setPara()` with a new value, i.e. `setPara('NEW VALUE')`.
+As a last step, we need to call `setPara()` with a new value inside, i.e. `setPara('NEW VALUE')`.
 The call must, of course, occur in `clickHandler()`.
      ```javascript
     const Button = () => {
       const [para, setPara] = useState('Paragraph');